 Simple English definitions for legal terms

-Read a random definition: time served
+Read a random definition: foreign relations

 A dispositive fact is a fact that can solve a legal problem all by itself.
 If this fact is proven to be true, it can end the lawsuit.
 For example, if someone is accused of hitting another person, but it can be proven that they were never in the same place at the same time, the case will be dismissed because hitting could not have happened.
 If there is a disagreement about a dispositive fact, the court cannot make a decision without a trial.